Betterment Scam Betterment rating

 • AGG (iShares Core US Aggregate Bond ETF)

-Betterment’s automated system does tax-loss harvesting in taxable accounts.
-Some extra features are also offered.
-Here are some examples:
+Betterment’s system does tax-loss harvesting in taxable accounts.
+Customers can also use other features.
+Here are a few:

 • Broad Impact (ESG portfolio)